Why Participate in Students@Work

 How to Participate in Students@Work

-Option One: Have a group of students visit your workplace.
+• Host a field trip at your workplace.
+Field trips provide a chance to experience concepts firsthand, making learning more engaging and memorable.
 Through interactive activities, show the students what your business is all about.
 Let them see the career opportunities available to them and get them interested in what you do.
-This could be for a full school day, half of a day or a couple of hours.
+This could be for a full school day, half a day, or a couple of hours.

-Option Two: Have a representative from your business visit a school and make a presentation to students about your company and your industry.
+• Visit a school.
+Have a representative from your business present to a group of students about your career and industry.
 This may work best for those businesses where safety or other considerations make an on-site visit impractical.

 Examples of Ways to Participate with In-School Visits